 Do I Have to Use Gluten Free Flour?

 No, not at all.
 Simply swap out the GF element for regular flour.
 You could also use a mix of self-raising flour with buckwheat, which gives a delicious nutty taste.

 My favourite brand of Gluten Free flour has been Doves Farm, forever.
 It always performs perfectly, and behaves itself, like all good flour should!

-> This brings me to the method.
+This brings me to the method.
 This is my non-patented blender method of making cakes or cupcakes.
 It makes baking cakes so simple and quick.
 Just sieve your dry ingredients in a large bowl.
-Blend up your wet ingredients (usually yogurt, milk, oil, and vanilla) and sugar in a smoothie maker (I don’t have a large blender), and then pour this over your dry, fold in gently but thoroughly, and it’s ready for the oven!
+Blend up your wet ingredients and pour this over your dry ingredients, folding gently but thoroughly, and it’s ready for the oven!

-> You could top with a cream cheeze icing to make this a really special treat, but I just dusted mine with icing sugar (badly).
-I used an icing stencil, and I’m not sure if I will ever come to grips with using icing sugar as a decoration, it always looks so rubbish when I do it!
+You could top with a cream cheeze icing to make this a really special treat, but I just dusted mine rather clumsily with icing sugar.

-> Gluten Free Pumpkin Spice Cake Squares
+Gluten Free Pumpkin Spice Cake Squares